rstacruz/flowloop-2018/README.md

 - You can take a break any time you wish for as long as you want.
 Increasing number of bells will also play every 5 minutes to remind you to get back to work.

 - Flowloop will keep a list of all your completed laps every day.
 This lets you see how productive you've been throughout the day and week.

-## Why use Flowloop?

-Use Flowloop to:

-- __Motivate yourself.__ By keeping a list of laps over the last week, you'll be giving yourself a subtle push of encouragement to perform as much as yesterday, if not better.

-- __Manage distractions.__ By clearly designating time periods as for work and break, it helps you be more productive in your work and enjoy your breaks better.

-- __Schedule work better.__ You'll be able to do around 10 laps in one typical work day.
-Awareness of laps will help you schedule your time wisely.

 ## Comparison with Pomodoro